 - SOD (n.) – acronym for Son Of Dooley; refers to Derek Dooley, the orange pants-wearing fruit of Vince and Barbara Dooley’s loins.

-- Third and Willie (n.) – a situation when a defense has absolutely no chance of stopping a (usually long) 3rd down conversion. (h/t Trey)
+- Third and Willie (n.) – a situation when a defense has absolutely no chance of stopping a (usually long) 3rd down conversion.
+Sometimes referred to as Third and Grantham. (h/t Trey)

 - Thug (n.) – an African-American football player who enjoys dancing in public.